Shaukat Sultan

 Shaukat Sultan Khan, HI(M), afwc, psc, is a former Director General of the ISPR, the PR wing of the Pakistani Armed Forces.
 He served from 2003 to 2007.

 He took over the post from Major General Rashid Qureshi in June 2003.
 He was the public face of the Pakistan Army and spokesperson of Pakistan's military efforts against armed resistance in the Balochistan region, military operations in Waziristan and the war against Al-Qaeda near the Pakistan-Afghanistan border.

 Early life and education

 Shaukat Sultan Khan was commissioned in the Sindh Regiment of the Pakistan Army in August 1972 in the 3rd Special War Course.
 He is a graduate of the United States Army Infantry School, Fort Benning, GA, Command and Staff College in Quetta, and National Defence College in Islamabad.
-He holds a Master's degree in War Studies from Quaid-i-Azam University, Islamabad.
+For 6 months in 1983 he trained at Fort Benning, and he holds a Master's degree in War Studies from Quaid-i-Azam University, Islamabad.

+According to the United Kingdom’s Companies House database, he was born in December 1954, identifying Scotland as his current place of residence.

 Military career

 His command assignments include command of his parent battalion, a brigade on the Line of Control, and a brigade in the Strike Corps.
 His staff assignments include brigade major and Director Military Operations.

 He has been on the faculty of the Pakistan Military Academy, School of Infantry and Tactics, Command and Staff College and National Defence College in Islamabad.
 He has also served as a UN Military Observer in the UN Mission in Bosnia in 1995–1996.

 He was promoted to major general in June 2003 and was appointed as director general of the ISPR.
 He was given the additional responsibility of press secretary to the President of Pakistan in June 2004.

 After completing his tenure, he was replaced by Major General Waheed Arshad, who became the new DG ISPR on 1 March 2007.
 Major General Shaukat Sultan was then posted as general officer commanding (GOC), 10th Infantry Division Lahore.

 Later, he was superseded and made director general Foreign Military Cooperation (FMC), at the Joint Staff Headquarters in Rawalpindi.